 All students, faculty, and staff must comply with the regulations governing motor vehicles and bicycles set forth by the University.
-Such agreement is implied by the actual operation of a vehicle on the Hardin-Simmons University property.
+Such an agreement is implied by the actual operation of a vehicle on the Hardin-Simmons University property.
 While the University will make every effort to protect vehicles on its property, the University (nor its officers or employees) cannot assume any responsibility for the care or protection of any vehicle or its content.

-All motor vehicles, motorcycles and bicycles operated or parked on HSU property by any University employee, contract employee (ABM or ARAMARK), or currently enrolled student must be registered with the HSU Police Department and must properly display a valid permit on said vehicle.
+All motor vehicles, motorcycles operated or parked on HSU property by any University employee, contract employee (ABM or ARAMARK), or currently enrolled student must be registered with the HSU Police Department and must properly display a valid permit on said vehicle.

-University employees and students will be allowed a grace period of five business days in which to register their vehicle or bicycle beginning with the first day of class of each semester (Fall, Spring, Summer I, Summer II).
+University employees and students will be allowed a grace period of five business days in which to register their vehicle beginning with the first day of class of each semester (Fall, Spring, Summer I, Summer II).
 Any citation issued after the expiration of the fifth day will not be subject to dismissal.

 Guests who use the registered vehicle of a student, staff or faculty member are subject to the same parking limitations as the registrant and must park according to the decal.
-ACU, McM, Patty Hanks School of Nursing, Abilene and Cooper High School and Cisco Junior College students are not considered visitors while taking classes.
+ACU, McMurry, Patty Hanks School of Nursing, Abilene High School, Cooper High School, and Cisco Junior College students are not considered visitors while taking classes.